Applying for a home loan

-2 – Decide when to lock
+2 – Determine when to lock

-By floating the rate, you can lock the rate anytime between the day you apply for the loan and at the time of closing.
-Buyers who prefer to float believe interest rates will plunge in the near future.
+By floating the rate, you can lock the rate anytime between the day of your loan application and closing.
+Those who choose to float think that the interest rates will decline in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-Usually you can elect to pay additional points to lower the interest rate of your loan.
-Every point is 1 percent of the loan and is payable in cash at the time of closing.
+Generally you can decide to pay additional points to lower the interest rate of your mortgage loan.
+Every point is 1 percent of the mortgage loan and is payable in cash at the time of closing.

-4 – Bring your paperwork
+4 – Compile your paperwork